Asian American activism: Background of early activism

-The early Asian American activism was mainly in response to the racial discrimination they faced in the United States.
-The early immigrants faced widespread discrimination and were prevented many of the same rights and benefits as white Americans.
+Early Asian American activism was mainly in response to the racial discrimination they faced in the United States.
+The early immigrants faced widespread discrimination and were denied many of the same rights and benefits as white Americans.
 This is due in part to citizenship in the United States was defined through terms of race and gender, in particular, only white males could become citizens.
 From 1850-1952, exclusionary laws and policies, like the Chinese Exclusion Act, Alien Land Laws, Asiatic Barred Zone Act of 1917 and Immigration Act of 1924 prevented Asian Americans from gaining citizenship and the various rights and protections citizenship included.

 In addition to discriminatory legislation, anti-Asian sentiments have existed in the United States and acts of violence have also been committed against Asian Americans ever since the first wave of immigrants arrived in the United States.
-Asian immigration mainly started with the discovery of gold, California statehood, and work on the transcontinental railroad in the late 1840s, which was when discrimination and violence against the Chinese in America spread.
-Violent acts against Asian Americans, like the one which occurred in October 1871, when a mob murdered 19 Chinese immigrants in Los Angeles (Chinese Massacre of 1871), in July 1877, when a crowd in San Francisco burned much of the city’s Chinatown (San Francisco Riot of 1877), when miners in Rock Springs, Wyoming, killed at least 28 Chinese in an 1885 massacre (Rock Springs Massacre), and when thirty-four Chinese miners were ambushed and murdered along the Snake River in Oregon in 1887 (Hells Canyon Massacre) have often been tolerated by American citizens and government.
+Asian immigration mainly started with the discovery of gold (see California Gold Rush), California statehood, and work on the transcontinental railroad in the late 1840s, which was when discrimination and violence against the Chinese in America spread.
+Violent acts against Asian Americans, like the one which occurred in October 1871, when a mob murdered 19 Chinese immigrants in Los Angeles (Chinese Massacre of 1871), in July 1877, when a crowd in San Francisco burned much of the city's Chinatown (San Francisco Riot of 1877), when miners in Rock Springs, Wyoming, killed at least 28 Chinese in an 1885 massacre (Rock Springs Massacre), and when thirty-four Chinese miners were ambushed and murdered along the Snake River in Oregon in 1887 (Hells Canyon Massacre) have often been tolerated by American citizens and government.